I often describe myself (and please don’t laugh) as a creative soul trapped in a corporate role.

 This can result in ideas and solutions that are not fit for purpose, only solve the symptoms, or may in some cases, create the problems of tomorrow.

-As I said, some people will have no problem with this exercise because it seems natural.
+Some people will have no problem with this approach because it seems natural.
 Some people may need some support.
 Some people will say it’s stupid or weird or a waste of time.

 PO, as defined by DeBono, is about taking a well defined problem and combining it with an object.
 Then looking at the traits of that object to see how these may relate to the problem, and then, hopefully, leading to some solutions.